 Sound familiar?

 This isn't a fantasy.
-It's achievable today by combining the power of the Nix package manager, the nix-ros-overlay
+It's achievable today by combining the power of the Nix package manager, the nix-ros-overlay, and the developer-friendly devenv.sh.

 Before diving into the solution, let's understand why ROS 2 development can be frustrating: